Rangelhf/blindwalker/README.md

 # Blind Walker
-## Development of a cordova hybrid application.
+## Development of a cordova hybrid application
  Development of an app that will show geographic points to help the visually impaired.
+This app is part of a research project conducted at the Federal Institute of Science and Technology of Ceará (IFCE) in Jaguaribe.

  ## How to Install